Dashadower/dashadower.github.io/_posts/2023-09-28-Installing_vscoq_lang_server.md

 ### **Make sure any terminal you're invoking coq binaries with are synced with the switch that vscoq was installed with. **

 Run `$opam switch` to double-check the coqc you're about to use is the same version with vscoq's.
-If it gives you a warning, you need to run `$eval $(opam env)`.
+If it gives you a warning, you need to run `$ eval $(opam env)`.

 ### When vscoq bugs out